speciationgenomics/speciationgenomics.github.io/_pages/13_statistical_phasing.md

 ### Phasing the data

-As we mentioned previously, `shapeit` is a tool for (statistically estimating haplotype phase from genotypes)[https://en.wikipedia.org/wiki/Haplotype_estimation].
+As we mentioned previously, `shapeit` is a tool for [statistically estimating haplotype phase from genotypes](https://en.wikipedia.org/wiki/Haplotype_estimation).
 Phasing is actually quite easy to do - what is much harder is knowing whether you did it correctly...

 Before we run our phasing, let's create an output environmental variable using string manipulation.
 Here is a little reminder: